Sabarmati River

 The Sabarmati River (/gu/) is one of the major west-flowing rivers in India.
-It originates in the Aravalli Range of the Udaipur District of Rajasthan and meets the Gulf of Khambhat of the Arabian Sea after travelling 371 km in a south-westerly direction across Rajasthan and Gujarat.
+It originates in the Aravalli Range in the Udaipur District of Rajasthan and meets the Gulf of Khambhat in the Arabian Sea after travelling 371 km in a south-westerly direction across Rajasthan, and Gujarat.
 48 km of the river length is in Rajasthan, while 323 km is in Gujarat.

 Course

-The Sabarmati River originates in the Aravalli Range in the Indian state of Rajasthan.
-The total length of the river is 371 km.
-After travelling 48 km in Rajasthan it flows into the Indian state of Gujarat where it is joined by a left bank tributary, Wakal, near the village Ghonpankhari.
-From there, the river continues southwest to Mhauri and meets a right bank tributary, the Sei River.
-Continuing its journey, it is joined by a left bank tributary, the Harnav River, before entering the Dharoi reservoir.
-After the Sabarmati passes the Dharoi dam it meets another left bank tributary, the Hathmati River.
-From there, the river flows past the city of Ahmedabad and is joined by a left bank tributary, the Vatrak River.
-The Sabarmati River continues to flow and drains into the Gulf of Khambhat, in the Arabian Sea.
+The Sabarmati River originates in the Aravalli Range of the Indian state of Rajasthan.
+The river has a total length of 371 km.
+After flowing for 48 km in Rajasthan it enters the state of Gujarat where it is joined by its left-bank tributary, Wakal, near the village Ghonpankhari.
+The river then continues southwest towards Mhauri, where it is joined by the right-bank tributary the Sei River.
+Before entering the Dharoi Reservoir, the river is joined by the left-bank tributary Harnav River.
+After the Sabarmati passes the Dharoi dam it meets another left bank tributary, the Hathmati River..
+The river then flows past Ahmedabad, where it is joined by the left-bank tributary the Vatrak River.
+The Sabarmati eventually flows into the Gulf of Khambhat, in the Arabian Sea.